 However, everyone needs to start from somewhere and there are some important practical considerations you must have before you start buying lots of boxing gym equipment.
-This blog post should hopefully help you start a plan, along with giving you ideas for equipment.
+This blog post should hopefully help you start a plan, along with giving you ideas for actual equipment.
+(See further below)

 First off, it’s important to identify if you actually have enough space in your home or garage to be able to put in lots of boxing gym equipment.
 Some equipment recommendation I will show below can take up a lot of space so make sure you put a plan in place for where you can put each piece of equipment.
 You want to be able to have some sort of space without bumping into something every time you turn!